 Renters can’t install smart meters

 Under the law, whoever pays the energy bills at a property has the right to a smart meter.
 Even if you’re renting, you can overrule your landlord if you want one installed.
-There is one loop-hole available to private homeowners, however, as they can include not installing a smart meter into a tenancy agreement.
+However, there is one loop-hole available to private homeowners - if the tenancy agreement specifically states that no smart meter may be installed, then renters will unfortunately have to follow that stipulation.
+A good piece of advice is therefore to always thoroughly check your agreement before signing, and advocating for the option of getting a smart meter installed.

 The smart monitor changes language